DZakh/rescript-schema/IDEAS.md

 ## v7

 - Change operation to include AsyncParse and simplify init functions (throw when asyncTransfor applied for SyncParse)
-- Don't recreate the object, when nothing should be transformed - stop reallocate objects without transformations
-- Add s.nested for object
 - Make S.serializeToJsonString super fast
 - Make operations more treeshakable by starting passing the actual operation to the initialOperation function.
 Or add a condition (verify performance)
 - Rename `InvalidJsonStruct` error, since after `rescript-struct`->`rescript-schema` it became misleading